top of page

 An important word on 'Aging' and Beauty Standards

-However, does this mean we should neglect the signs of aging entirely?
+So, should we neglect the signs of aging entirely?
 I notice some individuals flowing to the opposite extreme.
 They are "anti-anything-that-has-to-do-with-aging" and they neglect to see that not all people who want to age healthy and have better looking skin are conditioned by unrealistic beauty standards.

 I believe that Pratima Raichur, Ayurvedic beauty expert and author of the book "Absolute Beauty" said it best when she pointed out that our desire to be beautiful is primal; it is naturally pleasurable to the senses and sets off neuro-chemical responses that we experience as calm and well-being from infancy.
 It is also an expression of our soul.
 Pratima explains that "Our desire for beauty, then, is not just a legacy of woman's conditioned powerlessness, as many have contended.
 To the contrary, it is an innate impulse and the natural expression of the self empowered by love."
 Since ancient times, different cultures have found their own ways of decorating and thus celebrating the human form.